-Measuring and recording blood pressure at home helps patients and doctors track changes in blood pressure over periods of time.
-A home blood pressure monitor is often recommended to patients with high blood pressure, people starting high blood pressure medication or who have risk factors for high blood pressure and even during pregnancy.
+Measuring and recording blood pressure at home helps patients track changes in blood pressure over periods.
+In fact, home blood pressure monitor is often recommended to patients with high blood pressure; people starting high blood pressure medication, or who have risk factors for high blood pressure and even during pregnancy.

-Home measurement allows your doctor to more accurately assess your blood pressure and response to medication.
 Taking Masked Hypertension and White-Coat Hypertension, into consideration, the European Society of Hypertension (ESH) guidelines recommend both home and office blood pressure measurements for accurate diagnosis.
-ESH issued strong guidance recommending a 5-day regimen that includes two blood pressure measurements in the morning (4a.m.~2 p.m.) and twice in the evening (6 p.m.~12 a.m.).
-In cases, patients are also advised to use an ambulatory blood pressure monitor track and record daytime and nighttime readings (sleep and waking hours).
+Consequently, they issued strong guidance recommending a 5-day regimen that includes two blood pressure measurements in the morning (4 a.m .~2 p.m.) and twice in the evening (6 p.m.~12 a.m.).
+In cases, it is advised that patients use an ambulatory blood pressure monitor to track and record daytime and nighttime readings (sleep and waking hours).

 Recommendations for accurate use: